neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 manager = ScheduledModifierManager.from_yaml(data_args.nm_prune_config)
 optim = ScheduledOptimizer(optim, model, manager, steps_per_epoch=steps_per_epoch, loggers=None)
 ```
-Modify the Hugging Face trainer to take the SparseML optimzier as shown below:
+Modify the Hugging Face trainer to take the SparseML optimizer as shown below:
 ```python
 # Initialize our Trainer and continue to use your regular transformers trainer
 trainer = QuestionAnsweringTrainer(